Can I get help towards my child's school uniform costs?

 But if you can't get help that way, here are other ideas to help keep uniform costs down:

 - Cheap supermarket uniforms.
-From Sunday 9 August, Aldi will have the full, generic uniform from £4.50 – these are plain coloured clothes with no unique school badges.
+Various supermarkets offer full, generic uniform bundles from as little as £4 – these are plain coloured clothes with no unique school badges.
 This is excellent value if your child's school allows generic uniforms.
-Keep an eye out in Asda, Sainsbury's and Tesco, as they often do equivalent bundles.
+See what's on offer in our Cheap school uniform deals section.
 Tip: If you do need items with a logo, sometimes it's cheaper to buy a generic sweatshirt and iron on a badge yourself – this can work out cheaper than the official sweatshirts.

 - Keep an eye out for sales.
 You can often get 20% or 25% off school uniform when M&S and Tu (Sainsbury's) do their blanket clothing discounts a few times a year.